 We first discovered celeriac as a child, ordering from a menu at a French restaurant.
 We didn’t know French at the time, which made food choices difficult.
 But céleri rémoulade sounded like celery, a vegetable we enjoyed.
 We were instantly converted, and still order the dish every time we find it on a menu.

-While there are many wonderful ways to prepare celericac (check beneath the video), with this recipe we introduce you to our childhood favorite, a classic French appetizer salad.
+While there are many wonderful ways to prepare celeriac (check beneath the video), with this recipe we introduce you to our childhood favorite, a classic French appetizer salad.

 There are many wonderful ways to prepare celeriac—from soups, stews and purées to fish and seafood dishes.
 Search out recipes for:

-Native to the Mediterranean Basin, celeric grows both wild and cultivated around the world.
-It was used in ancient civilizations—Egypt, Greece and Rome—and is mentioned (called selinon) in Homer’s Odyssey, composed circa 800 B.C.E. (the exact dates of Homer’s birth and death are unknown).
+Native to the Mediterranean Basin, celeriac grows both wild and cultivated around the world.
+It was used in ancient civilizations—Egypt, Greece, and Rome—and is mentioned (called selinon) in Homer’s Odyssey, composed circa 800 B.C.E. (the exact dates of Homer’s birth and death are unknown).

 But in ancient times, celeriac was used largely for medical and religious purposes.
 It did not become an important food crop until the Middle Ages.
 The first mention of celeriac as a food plant comes from 17th century France (1623).
 It was commonly cultivated in most of Europe by the end of the century.